sparkfun/SparkFun_RTK_Firmware/docs/repair.md

 ![Internal Power Button](img/Repair/SparkFun-RTK-Repair-24.jpg)

-The RTK Facet has two power buttons: the external button on the overlay and an internal button on the back of the display board.
-Pressing and holding the internal button will verify the connection between the display board and main board.
+The RTK Facet has two power buttons: the external button on the overlay and an internal button on the back of the display board (shown above).
+Pressing and holding the internal button will verify the connection between the display board and the main board.

 If the internal button is not working, remove and reinsert the FPC connecting the display board to the main board.